alensiljak/cashier-server-python/README.md

    - `/` - For executing ledger commands
    - `/hello` - For returning a base64-encoded image
    - `/ping` - Simple health check
-   - `/shutdown` - For shutdown requests (note: actual shutdown implementation would need additional work in FastAPI)
+   - `/shutdown` - For shutdown requests

 2. CORS is enabled for all origins, similar to the Rust implementation.